 Have you ever seen an ad on Facebook that left you thinking, “How did they know?”

 Whether you’re newly engaged, love video games, or hungry for a pizza in 30 minutes or less, Facebook has a method for targeting you.
-Businesses around the world are using Facebook and Instagram to get their messages in front of exactly the right audience at exactly the right time.
+Businesses around the world are using Facebook audiences to get their messages in front of exactly the right people at exactly the right time.

 Is your business taking full advantage of all the in-depth targeting that Facebook and Instagram ads have to offer?

 If you’ve been targeting by age, gender, location or occupation you’re only scratching the surface.
 If you’re ready to take things to the next level, here are 5 Effective Facebook Targeting Methods You Haven’t Tried Yet.